1996 in film

 The year 1996 involved many significant films.
-The major releases this year included Scream, Independence Day, Fargo, Trainspotting, The Rock, The English Patient, Twister, Space Jam, Mission: Impossible, Mars Attacks!, Jerry Maguire and a film version of the musical Evita.
+The major releases this year included Scream, Fargo, Trainspotting, The Rock, The English Patient, Twister, Space Jam, Mission: Impossible, Mars Attacks!, Jerry Maguire and a film version of the musical Evita.
+The year also featured Roland Emmerich's top grossing Independence Day.

 Highest-grossing films

 The top 10 films released in 1996 by worldwide gross are as follows: